Cal Raleigh Player Props: Mariners vs. Guardians

-On Sunday, Cal Raleigh (on the back of going 0-for-1) and the Seattle Mariners play the Cleveland Guardians, whose starting pitcher will be Cal Quantrill.
-First pitch is at 4:10 PM ET.
+After going 0-for-4 in his last game, Cal Raleigh and the Seattle Mariners face the Cleveland Guardians (who will start Aaron Civale) at 4:10 PM ET on Friday.

-In his previous game he had a hitless showing (0-for-1) against the Guardians.
+He had a hitless showing in his last game (0-for-4) against the Angels.

 Cal Raleigh Game Info & Props vs. the Guardians